-We have not previously audited the JPA's 2019 financial statements.
-The last auditor expressed an unmodified audit opinion on those audited financial statements, in his report dated March 25, 2020.
-In our opinion, the summarized comparative information presented herein as of and for the year ended June 30, 2020 is consistent, in all material respects, with the audited financial statements from which it has been derived.
+We have previously audited the JPA's 2020 financial statements, and we expressed an unmodified audit opinion on those audited financial statements in our report dated December 17, 2020.
+In our opinion, the summarized comparative information presented herein as of and for the year ended June 30, 2021, is consistent, in all material respects, with the audited financial statements from which it has been derived.